-3. So, corporations and businesses have gradually been 'freed' from more and more laws and regulations that were originally designed to protect people and planet.
-Instead, the global governance systems now give corporations and businesses only the laws and regulations they want, along with all the tax loopholes they want.
+3. So, corporations and businesses have gradually been 'freed' by neoliberal capitalist politicians and governments from more and more laws and regulations that were originally designed to protect people and planet.
+Instead, the global governance systems now give corporations and businesses only the laws and regulations they want, along with all the tax loopholes and tax havens they want.
 For the past three or four decades Corporations and businesses have increasingly been 'free' to do what they want with the world's capital, resources, people and environment - well beyond the control of governments or citizens.

 4. This neoliberal

 'Corporatism' already determines the fate of most countries around the world and it seems certain to dictate the future of the planet in the coming decades.
 Corporatism has very widespread negative effects around the world.
 For example, most of the damage to economies and citizens around the world is being done by a few thousand big international corporations acting with psychopathic greed on a global scale.
 To these people 'Greed is Good' - the planet and its people do not matter (except them and their people, of course).

 5. In many countries the company laws under which these corporations exist actually require them to act solely to maximise their shareholder's profits.
 So, paradoxically, it is illegal for them to conform to any other needs - regardless of the damage they are doing to societies and the planet.
 Our politicians and political systems are therefore fully complicit in the damage being done because they create and leave in place the laws and regulations which allow this to happen.